 In a large skillet set over medium-high heat, fry onions and garlic in the butter until soft and translucent then mix with breadcrumbs and aromatics.
 Stir in the milk until the mixture is damp but not wet and transfer to a suitable casserole dish/baking dish (a loaf pan or cast iron skillet works well).
 Bake for 30-45 minutes until crisp and golden.

 Can you make stuffing with fresh bread?

 Yes, you can however I always use day-old loaves of bread for my stuffing.
 My gran used to grate the bread but I just process until the bread is chunky in my food processor.

 Can you make stuffing ahead of time and refrigerate?

-Stuffing can be made, covered and refrigerated for up to 3 days ahead.
+Stuffing can be made, covered and kept in the refrigerator for up to 3 days ahead.
 Simply bake until crisp and golden.